BrNi05/FaStQL/README.md

   - This button clears the console.

 > [!TIP]
-> Use `Ctrl + C` and `Ctrl + Shift + V` key combinations or the right-click menu to perform copy and paste actions.
+> Use `Ctrl + C` and `Ctrl + Shift + V` key combinations or the right-click menu to perform copy and paste actions. `Ctrl + V` is buggy (and does not paste) - avoid using it.
 >
 > `Ctrl + Shift + C` also triggers a copy action, but opens the browser inspector as well.

 **Bottom toolbar:**

-The bottom toolbar serves as a help menu, providing quick access to course materials and official sites for reference.”
+The bottom toolbar serves as a help menu, providing quick access to course materials and official sites for reference.

 ---

 ## Technical details

 - The FaStQL image includes `sqlcl` (version 24.3.1) bundled within it and does not rely on any `sqlcl` installations on the host.
+This is one reason for the big image size.

 - FaStQL supports unlimited sessions, allowing you to open multiple windows that connect to the same database simultaneously.

-- On Windows, `node-pty` requires the Spectre Mitigations version of some build tools and libraries.
-More information can be found [here](https://learn.microsoft.com/en-us/cpp/build/reference/qspectre?view=msvc-160).
+- FastQL is fully cross-platform.

 ---